AndyDentFree/SpriteKittenly/ToP3orNotToP3/README.md

 # ToP3orNotToP3

+A sample program that draws colored dots on a SpriteKit surface, to explore how picking and DisplayP3 space interact with the conversion.

+If you're not familiar with SpriteKit, it has an [SKColor][a2] which is a simple `typealias` for the original app types `UIColor` and `NSColor`.
+This makes life more interesting in a SwiftUI world.

 ## Background
 I was evaluating using extended colors in [Touchgram][tg] and [Purrticles][p1] because the iOS colour picker allows picking Display P3 Hex in its slider view.